 That one comment changed the way I perceived myself.
-I still to this day would argue that I am more of a grand overview kind of character and I think my work on the whole benefits from that view of things.
-I see patterns in things that a lot of people would see as disarray or chaos, such as search results or pay-per-click accounts.
+However, I still would argue that I am more of a grand overview kind of character, and I think my work on the whole benefits from that view of things.
+I see patterns in things that many people would see as disarray or chaos, such as search results or pay-per-click accounts.

 This is one of the reasons I think we work together, she looks after the details whilst I see myself captaining the ship, but is she right in thinking that I shouldn’t be so upfront about not being detail orientated?.
 Indeed, aspects of my chosen career require more detailed orientation than others.

 Is this view of the world just laziness?